Athuriviveka/PMS/README.md

 ### Future Improvements

-Use elastic search for faster text search
+-Use elastic search for faster text search.
-Implement role-based access control for secure access.
+-Implement role-based access control for secure access.
-Use WebSocket for real-time payment status changes.
+-Use WebSocket for real-time payment status changes.
-Add responsive design for mobile devices.
+-Add responsive design for mobile devices.